vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_show_new_tweets.html.md

 ## Assignment - update tweets on UI screen from AsyncTask

-We are going to call the tweet list update steps twice - one from inside of onCreate() in TweetListActivity & another from AsyncFetchTweets.
-To keep our code DRY (do not repeat yourself), we should NOT be writing the code, to show the tweets, twice.
-Rather, we should simply put it in a method & call the same method at the two places.
+We are going to call the tweet list update steps twice - once from inside onCreate() in TweetListActivity & again from AsyncFetchTweets.
+To keep our code DRY (don't repeat yourself), we should NOT be writing the code to show the tweets twice.
+Rather, we should simply put it in a method & call the same method from two places.

 `TweetListActivity.java`
 <pre>